charigyang/motiongrouping/README.md

 #### How to use this on your own data :
 * Generate optical flow from your dataset using raft/inference.py
 * Edit setup_dataset in config.py to include your dataset, and add this to the choices in parser.add_argument('--dataset') in train.py and eval.py
 * Follow the training and inference instructions above with your own --dataset argument.
+Use --resume_path {} if you are fine-tuning.

 #### Issues/questions/pull requests :
 are very welcome.